Izenda7Series/docs/ui/doc_report_designer_fields.rst

 .. note::

+   Instead of trying to find a field inside report body and click on it, user can quickly select a report part then one of its fields using the two drop-downs on top of Field Properties box. (:numref:`Report_Designer_Data_Source_Report_Part_And_Field_Drop-downs`)

    .. _Report_Designer_Data_Source_Report_Part_And_Field_Drop-downs:

    .. figure:: /_static/images/Report_Designer_Data_Source_Report_Part_And_Field_Drop-downs.png
-      :align: right
       :width: 219px

       Report Designer - Report Part and Field drop-downs

-   Instead of trying to find a field inside report body and click on it, user can quickly select a report part then one of its fields using the two drop-downs on top of Field Properties box. (:numref:`Report_Designer_Data_Source_Report_Part_And_Field_Drop-downs`) |br|

 Configure field properties in Data Source section
 =================================================